-Top level of the Alvey Drive Parking Deck
+Top level of all parking decks: Alvey Drive and Eagle Landing

 Alvey Drive Hill

 Outside (right side) parking inbound and outbound Double Drive

 ACCESS TO THE ALVEY PARKING DECK WILL BE FROM THE SUNKEN ROAD GATE VIA WILLIAM STREET TO SUNKEN ROAD.
 THE SUNKEN ROAD GATE IS LOCATED ON SUNKEN ROAD BETWEEN GROVE AVENUE AND MADISON STREET.

-No vehicles are allowed to remain in Snow Emergency Areas after 10 p.m.
+No vehicles are allowed to remain in Snow Emergency Areas after 10 p.m., or as otherwise announced.
 No student vehicles are to be parked in any Faculty/Staff parking lots.